tabsl/tabslDhlTracking/README.md

 ## Changelog

-    2024-12-23	1.0.3	add debug option
+    2024-01-19	1.1.0	improve parcel events, add parcel status 2024-12-23	1.0.3	add debug option
     2024-12-23	1.0.2	fix parcel country, check multiple parcel numbers 2024-12-23	1.0.1	fix namespace path
     2024-12-23	1.0.0	initial release

+Module for OXID 6.x with smarty (but only admin), so it can be used with own template (twig) in OXID 7.x also.

 ## License